ThomasWorkOnline/Quark/README.md

 ```

 Event dispatchers are used to associate an event type with a given function.
-The event handler must have the following signature:<br />
+The event handler must have the following signature:
 ```c++
 bool Function(EventType&);
 ```